Citon/encrarch/encrarch-README.txt

  loglevel = DEBUG

-* Use of a PID file allows single-instance protection.
-This is usually fine as shown below
+* Use of a PID file allows *encrarch* to exit if another run of the same instanc e name is in progress.
+The setting below is usually fine, and will update automaticlly based on the instancename.

 ::